Skip to content

-In this podcast, Catherine Weetman is talking to Adam Fairweather.
+In this episode, Catherine Weetman is talking to Adam Fairweather.
 Adam and his partner Rosalie McMillan run Smile Plastics, a circular economy business that reimagines local waste streams to make beautiful materials for the built environment.

 We talk about Adam’s approach to design, and his ethos that ‘material language’ can communicate messages to people through design, creating socially, emotionally and industrially durable products.